14 Data transformation

 filter(penguins, species %in% c("Adelie", "Chinstrap"))

 One detail worth knowing: filter() drops rows where the condition evaluates to NA.
 If body_mass_g is NA for a row, then body_mass_g > 4000 is NA, and filter() excludes it.
-This is usually what you want.
-If you need to keep NA rows, test for them explicitly: filter(penguins, is.na(body_mass_g)).
+This is usually what you want, but if you need to keep NA rows, test for them explicitly: filter(penguins, is.na(body_mass_g)).

 Exercises